Learning how to reduce chronic inflammation may be the single most important thing you do to protect your overall health.

 - Saturated Fats

 - Linoleic acid-omega 6 oil such as highly processed canola oil, and corn oil.

-Truly, it is like living in a jungle with wild ferocious animals, only this modern jungle is full of animals that just kill us slowly in prolonged agony like that in chronic joint diseases, inflammatory bowel diseases, fibromyalgia, and even cancer.
+Truly, our modern world I full of agents of inflammation.
+It actually is like living in a jungle with wild ferocious animals, only this modern jungle is full of animals that just kill us slowly in prolonged agony like that in chronic joint diseases, inflammatory bowel diseases, fibromyalgia, and even cancer.

-So this is the plan of action to avoid or beat inflammation.
+So this is the plan of action to avoid or reduce and beat inflammation.

 - Exercise: I know you don’t need to be reminded of this.
 You already know that exercise is good for you.

 - Eat natural God-given foods, not man-manufactured junk.
 Those who produce bad foods are not really looking out for anyone but their bottom line.

 - So eating antioxidants-rich foods found in some plants and fruits can put out the fires that are scorching whole body systems.